InfraMarine/ci-cd-petclinic/README.md

   - builds JAR file from source
   - from JAR file builds Docker image and tags it with Jenkins build id and git commit hash
   - pushes Docker image to ECR (artifact storage)
-  - triggers CI deploy pipeline, which executes __Ansible CI deploy playbook__
+  - triggers CI deploy pipeline, which executes __Ansible CI deploy playbook__ to deploy latest image to ECS
 - Ansible deploy playbooks create ecs task definition and ecs service given for given image tag, but:
   - __[CI playbook](./ansible/deploy-service-ci.yml)__ updates existing service and task definition both named _petclinic-ci-latest_
   - [QA playbook](./ansible/deploy-service-qa.yml) creates new resources with image tag embedded in their names